 Registration of the new company

 Registration with the German commercial register (Handelsregister) via a German notary is mandatory.
-From August 2022 onward, online procedures allowing commercial register applications will be significantly extended.
+Since August 2022, online procedures allowing commercial register applications have been significantly extended.

 Once registered in the commercial register, the GmbH becomes a legal entity and the limited liability exists.